Skip to main content

 • Tasks appear as bars within their phase

-• Dependencies are shown as connecting lines between tasks
+• Dependencies are shown as connecting arrow lines between tasks

 • Today marker — a vertical line indicating the current date